Alarm over silica exposure among tunnel and construction workers

 “If it’s intense exposure maybe less than five years, but lesser exposures, 10 years.”

-“People develop shortness of breath and cough and they develop an inability to exercise and do things as they used to,” he said, adding that they can also get lung cancer.
+“People develop shortness of breath and cough and they develop an inability to exercise and do things as they used to,” he said.
+He also added that they can get lung cancer.

 As per the hierarchy of control, Dr Cohen said engineering controls are more effective than PPE at minimising silica exposure risk.